Virtual Expert for Regulatory Assistance

 This structured evidence base ensures that VERA’s outputs are traceable, transparent and aligned with current regulatory thinking, supporting confidence for both technical experts and non-specialist users.
 The LLM is restricted to only providing responses from the RAG database and provides the reference(s) and relevant page number(s) when responding to all queries.

-VERA exemplifies the CERSI approach: combining science, regulation and innovation to enable the responsible use of emerging technologies.
+VERA exemplifies the Digital CMC CERSI approach: combining science, regulation and innovation to support the responsible adoption of emerging technologies in pharmaceutical CMC.